-Dwayne Dixon begins his eighth season at Ohio this fall.
+Dwayne Dixon begins his ninth season at Ohio this fall.
 He joined the Bobcats in June of 2007 after he spent two seasons as the wide receivers coach at NC State.

 Since arriving in Athens, Dixon, an 18-year coaching veteran, has coached two wide receivers that have been selected in the NFL Draft over the last five years in Taylor Price (2010) and LaVon Brazill (2012).
 Price was selected in the third round by the New England Patriots, while Brazill was picked in the sixth round by the Indianapolis Colts.
 Terrence McCrae, Steven Goulet, Phil Bates, and Donte Foster all also signed undrafted free agent contracts to an NFL team.
 Additionally, Bakari Bussey received an invitation to rookie camp.

 During the 2013 campaign, Dixon directed a wide receivers unit that accounted for 2,586 yards and 17 touchdowns.
 Bobcat receivers helped Ohio’s passing attack rank third in the Mid-American Conference.
 Among the 2,586 yards gained by Ohio wide receivers in 2013, 1,018 of those yards were courtesy of senior Donte’ Foster.